Tamagotchi

 Description

-A Tamagotchi (digital pet) built on the STM32 NUCLEO-F401RE microcontroller, programmed entirely in Rust.
+A Tamagotchi (digital pet) built on the STM32 NUCLEO-U545RE-Q microcontroller, programmed entirely in Rust.
 The system uses a finite state machine with concurrent async tasks.
 It provides visual feedback via an OLED screen, audio feedback via a PWM-driven passive buzzer, and accepts input via three physical buttons (Feed, Play, Sleep).
-A key feature is offline progression: using an external RTC (DS3231) over I2C, the pet's state degrades realistically even when the device is unplugged.
+The pet's state (hunger, happiness, fatigue) degrades over time using the microcontroller's internal RTC, so the pet continues to age even when the device is idle.

 Motivation

 I chose this project because it combines several embedded systems concepts (async Rust, I2C, PWM, state machines) in a fun and interactive way.
-It also presents a real challenge: persisting and simulating state across power cycles using an RTC module.
+It also presents a real challenge: managing time-based state changes using the internal RTC of the microcontroller.

 Architecture